Up To 4 Feet Of Snow: Montana Hit By 'Unprecedented' Winter Storm

 "With an unprecedented winter storm throwing our state a surprise in September, state and local governments are working closely together to protect the health and safety of Montanans," Bullock said.
 He urged all residents to follow safety warnings from state and local officials.

 "The ongoing major winter storm across the Northern Rockies is expected to wind down on Monday," the NWS said in its forecast Monday morning.
-But the agency adds that an additional 1-2 feet of snow could still fall, especially in parts of Western Montana.
+But the agency adds that an additional 1-2 feet of snow could still fall, especially in parts of western Montana.

-"Winter storm warnings and advisories remain in effect for much of the North-Central Montana through Monday morning," the NWS said.
+"Winter storm warnings and advisories remain in effect for much of North-Central Montana through Monday morning," the NWS said.

-Even after the precipitation tapers off, forecasters say many people in Montana will have to endure record cold for late September, with temperatures expected to dip into the single digits in North Central and Southwest Montana.
+Even after the precipitation tapers off, forecasters say many people in Montana will have to endure record cold for late September, with temperatures expected to dip into the single digits in north-central and southwest Montana.

 "Unseasonably cold temperatures will delay snowmelt in some areas and bring the end of the growing season for some agricultural producers," the governor's office said.
 It adds that when the thaw finally comes later this week, Montana could also see flooding from the sudden rush of water that took days to accumulate.